satinder147/DeepWay/README.md

 2) 4gb ram<br>
 3) nvidia 930m graphics card

-## Running the complete system
-To run the complete system
-<br>1)Just clone the entire repo
-<br>2)Upload Arduino_blind.ino to your arduino which is connected with your two servos
-<br>3)Download the pretrained model and paste it in the deepway-master directory
-<br>4)Change the COM port name in blind_runner.py
-<br>5)run blind_runner.py(make sure to connect the arduino before running)

 ## Liked it
 Tell me if you liked it by giving a star.
 Also check out my other repositories, I always make cool stuff.
 I even have a youtube channel "reactor science" where I post all my work.
-## Have Questions ??
-You can contact me on my facebook page <a href="https://www.facebook.com/reactorscience/">"reactor science"</a>